 The New York billionaire has never concealed his contempt for environmental protection.
-But in a wide-ranging speech delivered to energy executives and employees, he took aim atthe landmark Paris climate change agreement
+But in a wide-ranging speech delivered to energy executives and employees, he took aim at the landmark Paris climate change agreement signed last year.

 "We're going to cancel the Paris climate agreement," Trump said.